benoitlahoz/vue-diod/packages/vue-diod/docs/composable-and-builder/builder.md

 });
 ```

-Here, we're using the Vue's method `getCurrentInstance` to call `provide` on it.
+Under the hood VueDiodBuilder uses the Vue's method `getCurrentInstance`
+to call `provide` on it.

 ::: warning
 `getCurrentInstance` seems to be a 'private' method in Vue.
 It is